feedbin/feedbin-api/README.md

 Domain
 ------

-Until 2014-03-14 the API hostname was `api.feedbin.me`. `api.feedbin.me` will remain available indefinitely but `api.feedbin.com` is recommended because it is the new primary domain.
+Until 2014-03-14 the API hostname was `api.feedbin.me`. `api.feedbin.me` will remain available but `api.feedbin.com` is recommended because it is the new primary domain.